 Sports and Fitness

 If you like to keep fit or take part in sports there are plenty of gyms and sports clubs in the area that offer great team opportunity with many offering reduced rates for students.

 Of course, the 17 acres of parkland on the campus are ideal for walking, running and ball games, particularly during the summer.
 Riding stables are within ten minutes walk from Boxley campus.
 You can also row or canoe along the river Medway or even sail from the nearby Upnor/Rochester Harbour.

 Maidstone has excellent transport links both nationally and internationally.
 The train service to London from Maidstone East takes just 50 minutes and trains leave approximately twice hourly.
-High Speed rail links at Ebbsfleet and Ashford are just half an hour drive from the town, giving fast train links to London and across Europe.
+High Speed rail links at Ebbsfleet and Ashford are just half an hour drive from the town, giving fast train links to London and across Europe for those looking for an osteopathy school near London.
 There is also easy access to the coast, the ports of Dover and Folkestone, and the Channel Tunnel, where you can travel to France in just 35 minutes.
 Gatwick, London City and Stanstead airports are all within 11/2 hours drive from the town.

 Exploring Kent – the Garden of England